Leaving PIMCO.com

 Generating Yield with Resilience: Positioning in Today’s Market

 In today’s markets, generating yield without sacrificing resilience is paramount.
-Group CIO Dan Ivascyn discusses how our income approach leverages elevated starting yields and a flexible portfolio to deliver attractive returns while managing risk.
+Group CIO Dan Ivascyn discusses how our income approach leverages elevated starting yields and a flexible portfolio to seek attractive returns while managing risk.

 Text on screen: PIMCO